Cambodia–Thailand relations: Angkorian era

+Early period

+The Thai or Siamese people have long been settled in the Khmer sphere of influence.
+The oldest evidence mentioning "Siam" is found in the Angkor Borei inscription, dated 1154 CE, which reads "Ku Syam" ("Siam [slave] woman") In the records of Zhou Daguan, a Chinese envoy who traveled to Angkor, the Siamese are noted as a separate group from the Khmer.
+The Khmer bought mulberry and silkworms from the Siamese because the Siamese knew how to weave clothes.
+The Khmer had to hire the Siamese to repair their clothes.
+There are also carvings of the "Siam Kuk" army on the walls of the Angkor Wat temple, with the inscription "Ne Syam Kuk" ("This Siam Kuk") and "Anak Rajakarya Bhak Paman Cheng Jhal Da Nam Syam Kuk" ("Military officials of Cheng Jhal city").

 Following Jayavarman VII's death, the Khmer Empire experienced a gradual decline.
 Important factors were the neighboring peoples (Thai and Cham), chronic interdynastic strife, and the gradual deterioration of the complex irrigation system that had ensured rice surpluses.

 In the mid-13th century, the kingdom of Sukhothai was founded when a local Tai ruler declared independence from Khmer rule.
 It was a small local power until Ramkhamhaeng inherited control of the kingdom in 1279.
 During the 13th century, Thai people began to rise up, Jayavarman VIII suffered a devastating war against the Sukhothai Kingdom led by Si Inthrathit.
 The Angkorian era existed until 1431, when the Thai under Borommarachathirat II, captured Angkor Thom and the Cambodian king fled to the southern part of the country.

 Longvek era

-The Thai conquest of the new capital at Lovek in 1594 marked a downturn in the country's fortunes and Cambodia.
-Becoming a pawn in power struggles between its two increasingly powerful neighbors, Siam and Vietnam.
-Vietnam's settlement of the Mekong Delta led to its annexation of that area at the end of the 17th century.
-Vietnamese pioneers employed a strategy of settle and claim.
-Such foreign encroachments continued through the first half of the 19th century.
-A successful invasion by Vietnam further limited Thai protectorship in Cambodia and established the kingdom under full Vietnamese suzerainty.
+During the Longvek period, due to the low populations of Southeast Asian states, human labor was the most important resource.
+Invasions to capture prisoners were common.
+Early 15th century Khmer kings led an army to attack Chanthaburi and Bang Khang, taking prisoners and bringing them back to Chatomukh.
+Ponhea Yat also sent a raid to attack Chanthaburi.
+After the Ayutthaya capitulation to the Taungoo Dynasty, Baraminreachea and later Khmer kings launched many raids on Siam.

+In relatiation for the attacks, King Naresuan of Ayutthaya ordered the invasion of Cambodia and captured many Khmer prisoners of war.

+During the second fall of Ayutthaya, a large wave of Siamese refugees fled to Cambodia and the Principality of Hà Tiên.
+Later, King Taksin of Thonburi led an army into Hà Tiên and Cambodia in 1771 to eliminate all the Ayutthaya princes, nobles, and officials who had fled as they posed as potential threats to legitimacy since Taksin was considered a usurper.